Should You Eat Fruit after Dinner?

 Always have a variety of healthy and natural smack options available for when you’re running low on energy, and then remember these central principles:

 - Eat fruit before dinner

 - And eat fruit in the afternoon

 - Also, let’s add one more: eat fruit by itself

 This is how you can take the best advantage of the nutrients contained in these delicious natural foods.
 By doing so, you’ll be avoiding the following issues:

 - Lack of nutrients

-And now, one last tip: don’t mix different types of fruits together, for example, sour and sweet.
-Try to stick to one type at a time.
+And now, one last tip: don’t mix different types of fruits together.
+For example, sour and sweet fruits.
+Try sticking to one type at a time.
 And always eat fresh fruits – avoid those that are canned, processed, frozen, or sold in the grocery store as juice.
 Whenever possible, buy organic fruits.